 The correct ring size is very important whether you are shopping for yourself or for a gift.
 While it is no problem exchanging rings for a different size on most of our rings we sell (all wide gold prayer rings are custom made and non returnable/exchangable or re-sizable), by ordering as close to the correct size as possible could save you shipping charges and the hassle of returning and then waiting for your new ring.
 Scroll down to see our Ring Size Conversion Chart

 Different Methods of Measuring your Ring Size

 The absolute best way to ensure you are ordering the correct ring size is to have yourself sized by a local jeweler in your area.
 It is very easy for a jeweler to quickly size a customer and most shops or stores will do it at no charge and on a walk in basis.
-Call around or drop in to a local jewelry store and get yourself sized. (all out rings are made in US standard ring sizes) *Please Read down below “C) Measuring your Ring Finger” for good tips to follow before going in to have your measurement done at your local jeweler.
+Call around or drop in to a local jewelry store and get yourself sized (all our rings are made in US standard ring sizes).
+Here are some good tips to follow before having your measurement done at your local jeweler.
 Finger sizes can change over the course of the day so it is best to take measurements at the end of the day when your fingers are usually at their largest. (another thing to take note of is that finger sizes are generally a half size smaller when cold so be sure to warm up your hands)

 A) Have yourself sized by a Jeweler.